PML75/PML75/README.md

   <img src="https://media.giphy.com/media/KivptwEBOW8hnADEFF/giphy.gif">
 </p>

-I'm an aspiring software engineering building my version of the digital world one step at at a time.
+I'm an aspiring software engineer building my version of the digital world one step at at a time.
 My projects are inspirations from classwork and resources allowing me to create new implementations and designs.
 Currently, I plan to solve real-life problems with code and finalize content with my contributions.

 ##